vmware/vic-product/docs/user_doc/vic_cloud_admin/create_projects.md

-# Create a Project in vSphere Integrated Containers #
+# Create a Project in vSphere Integrated Containers Management Portal #

 In vSphere Integrated Containers, you create different projects to which you assign users, repositories, and infrastructure.
 You also set up replication of registries in projects, and configure project-specific settings.
 When you first deploy vSphere Integrated Containers, a default public project named default-project is created.